• Features

 • Another third-party service to manage

-Missing features become obvious fast.
-No exit popups, no A/B tests, no “show after scrolling 50%” options.
-But zero cost and zero setup complexity make it perfect for testing whether popups work for your store.
+Note: There are no exit popups, A/B tests, and “show after scrolling 50%” options.
+However, with its zero cost and easy setup, it’s perfect for testing whether popups work for your store.

 Pros